rodrigost23/automailx/README.md

     --net [port]     Listen to sensor data over UDP --serial [port]  Listen to sensor data over serial (default) --demo           Only show 3D model with no sensor data

+## Serial data format

+The current configuration uses baud rate of `115200` and outputs the following format in the Arduino:

+`ypr	x	y	z	aworld	x	y	z	flex	x`

+Yaw/Pitch/Roll for the whole orientation, then acceleration relative to world, then the resistance of the flex sensor, each separated by a tab character.